eSolia/japanactivationcapital.com/README.md

 <p class="p-entry-news__tag c-tag">{{ it.tags[0] }}</p>
 ```

-This works but it's not elegant:
+This works but it’s not elegant:

 ```
 <p class="p-entry-news__tag c-tag">{{ set firstKey = 0 }}{{ for key, item of it.tags }}{{ if key == firstKey }}{{ item }}{{ /if }}{{ /for }}</p>